skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 2. Create an IAM role (and attach that policy)
 3. Create a Lambda function (and attach that role)

 The instructions for how to test the setup can be found in the **[VERIFY phase](./verify.md)**.
-The **VERIFY** phase assumes you are checking another team's setup bot for your own testing this will be done solely in your own account.
+The **VERIFY** phase assumes you are checking another team's setup but for your own testing this will be just done in your own account.
+You'll need to keep that in mind because some of the ** VERIFY** phase instructions assume you are doing this cross accountl

 When you have verified your work is correct, move on to the next task (**Task 5**) which will involve actually exchanging information so another team can verify your work.